ondra-vaic/Steering-AI-Documentation/docs/1_getting-started/1_installation.md

 - [**Runtime/Core**](category/documentation-core) - The core of the framework, it must always be imported.
 It is responsible for taking [`SteeringSystemAsset`](documentation-core/base-system/SteeringSystemAsset) prepared in the editor and running it's jobs.
 - [**Runtime/Defaults**](category/documentation-defaults) - Contains implementation of several [behaviors](category/behaviors-1) as well as [movement systems](category/movement) and other utilities.
 This will be most likely be useful to import into any project unless you want to create all your behaviors from scratch.
 - [**Editor**](documentation-core/editor) - Handles editting of the [`SteeringSystemAsset`](documentation-core/base-system/SteeringSystemAsset) in editor.
-- [**ECS-Steering-Samples**](category/samples) - Contains sample scenes [link] which showcase the usage of the framework with behaviors and movement systems from defaults.
+- [**ECS-Steering-Samples**](category/samples) - Contains sample scenes which showcase the usage of the framework with behaviors and movement systems from defaults.

 ## 1) Import

 Import with Unity Package Manager and select which parts you need.
-After getting familiar with the samples, feel free to remove them. [img]
+After getting familiar with the samples, feel free to remove them.

 <img src="/img/installation.png" alt="Description of the image"/>
 *Importing the package into Unity.*